Forth, South Lanarkshire: Sports

 One of the main facilities in Forth is the Sports Centre.

 The Centre runs a number of different classes for all ages.
 There are fitness classes for adults - including gym circuit and body combat classes.
 There is also a creche for the children of those who wish to use the facilities.
 Older children can attend classes such as trampolining and gymnastics.
 There is a gym which is open to everybody aged 14 and over.
 The halls are available to let out for special occasions; such as parties and conferences.

 There are a number of football pitches in Forth.
 There are lighted pitches, which are free for young children and can be leased by adults.
 There are also a number of parks where anybody can play for free.
 Additionally, the local football team, Forth Wanderers own a pitch where they play home matches and have their training sessions.

 At the other end of the town, there is a bowling club named Forth & Wilsontown Bowling Club.

-Shopping

-There are a number of shops in Forth.
-These include: